 Release Date: January 6, 2012

-“The Devil Inside” is now streaming on Amazon Prime Video.
+“The Devil Inside” is now streaming or available for rent on multiple platforms.